Skip to main content

 The following sections describe how to set up authentication with OIDC.
 Instructions are generic and agnostic of any programming language.
 For a more detailed guide with language-specific examples, see the Code examples for OIDC.

-Register an OIDC client
+1. Register an OIDC client

-Before you can start authenticating users, you must register an OIDC client in the Signicat Dashboard.
+Before you can start authenticating users, you must register an OIDC client application in the Signicat Dashboard.
 An OIDC client comes with a Client ID.
-Depending on the authentication grant type (flow) you want to implement, you associate a secret to the client.
+Depending on the authentication grant type (flow) you want to implement, you may associate a secret to the client.

 • Client name: Enter a name for the client.